2013 Holden Commodore productionEnlarge Photo

 Sadly for Australia, it means the once-beloved Commodore will no longer be locally developed, with future versions to simply be rebadged global cars within the GM portfolio.
 The Holden brand will remain, though all the cars will be imports.

 The decision to end production in Australia also means that approximately 2,900 jobs at Holden will be impacted over the next four years.
 This will comprise 1,600 from the Elizabeth vehicle manufacturing plant and approximately 1,300 from Holden’s Victorian workforce.
-Not counted is the thousands of jobs in supporting firms that are now potentially on the line.
+Not counted are the thousands of jobs in supporting firms that are now potentially on the line.
 Some estimates have put the figure as high as 50,000.

 Beyond 2017, Holden will still manufacture some engines and will maintain a global design studio.